RyanBoothbyYoung/EAI/README.md

 # Introduction #

-In the ever-evolving landscape of financial markets, data-driven decision-making is becoming increasingly essential [source].
-The integration of artificial intelligence (AI) into finance, particularly through the use of machine learning models, has shown significant potential in optimizing investment strategies [source].
+In the ever-evolving landscape of financial markets, data-driven decision-making is becoming increasingly essential.
+The integration of artificial intelligence (AI) into finance, particularly through the use of machine learning models, has shown significant potential in optimizing investment strategies.
 However, the complexity of financial markets requires more than just individual models.
 An ensemble approach— leveraging multiple models to assess financial, economic, and sentiment data —may provide a more comprehensive and accurate view of market opportunities.

 This project aims to explore the design and development of a hybrid ensemble AI system for investment analysis.
 By combining technical, fundamental, economic, and sentiment-based models, the system seeks to generate reliable buy and sell signals only when a consensus is reached.
 The goal is to enhance accuracy and profitability in trading decisions by reducing noise and improving the reliability of predictions.